 However, your credit score isn’t the only determining factor.
 Employment status, income, and the type of vehicle you purchase also affect rates.
 Having a steady income stream and purchasing a newer vehicle will result in better auto loan rate offers.

-The best way to reduce your interest rate is to improve your credit score.
+The best way to reduce the average auto loan rates you find is to improve your credit score.
 This can be done by paying your bills on time and keeping your credit card balances low.
-Paying your monthly payments in full can also help.
+Paying your monthly car payments in full can also help.
 Outstanding debts or collection notices can impact your credit score, so paying these off will improve your credit.

 However, building your credit score can take time and the advice above may not be practical for everyone, especially those with a limited income struggling to pay minimum balances each month.

 There are a few other things that can reduce your auto loan rates:

 - Have someone cosign: Many lenders allow you to have another person cosign a loan.
 A cosigner with strong credit can reduce your interest rates.

 - Buy a new car instead of a used one: While new cars are more expensive, lenders typically offer lower auto loan rates for younger vehicle ages.

 - Place a bigger down payment: A bigger down payment can lower your interest rate and monthly payments as well as the amount of time it takes to pay off your loan.